DeSantis pursues new school voucher program

 “It’s clear that Ron DeSantis intends to govern just as the Republican Party of Florida has governed for decades, by selling out Florida families and children to corporate special interests,” Rizzo said in a statement.

-DeSantis told reporters on Friday he was aware of voucher backlash, but he praised the educations provided to low-income and minority students through the programs.
+DeSantis told reporters on Friday he was aware of voucher backlash, but he praised the education provided to low-income and minority students through the programs.

 “Some people think we should not have the program, but my thing is, look at the results,” DeSantis said.
 He pointed to statistics that 70 percent of the students served by the Tax Credit Scholarship Program are Hispanic or black.